AI-Commandos/LLaMa2lang/README.md

 - [UnderstandLing/oasst1_hi_threads](https://huggingface.co/datasets/UnderstandLing/oasst1_hi_threads) The LLaMa2 chat prompts with history from threads in oasst1 for Hindi.
 - [UnderstandLing/oasst1_zh_threads](https://huggingface.co/datasets/UnderstandLing/oasst1_zh_threads) The LLaMa2 chat prompts with history from threads in oasst1 for Chinese.
 - [chrystians/Jestes](https://huggingface.co/datasets/chrystians/Jestes) The LLaMa2 chat prompts with history from threads in oasst1 for Polish.
+- [xezpeleta/oasst1_eu_threads](https://huggingface.co/datasets/xezpeleta/oasst1_eu_threads) The LLaMa2 chat prompts with history from threads in oasst1 for Basque.

 ## Language-specific LLaMa2-7B chat model adapters